-The Company defines its target CIE markets to include educational campus environments, correctional facilities, short and long term health service environments, sports stadiums and airport terminals.
-All of these seemingly unrelated facilities contain private networks that are dependent on either locally generated or externally sourced video and/or data content.
+The Company defines its target CIE markets to include educational campus environments, correctional facilities, sports stadiums and airport terminals.
+All of these seemingly unrelated facilities contain private video and data distribution networks that are dependent on either locally generated or externally sourced video and/or data content.
 As the advanced technologies of distance learning, HDTV and IPTV permeate the market, institutional facilities are embracing these technologies to achieve site specific goals.
 The following are examples of the types of applications:

-- PEG Town Hall Meetings and Local Sports

-- Reception Room TV- Doctors, Dentists and Corporate Offices

-- Patient Education and Entertainment

-- Distance Learning

-- Employee Facing- Training and Company Messaging

-- Hotel Lobby Events and Advertising
+- PEG Town Hall Meetings, Religious broadcasts and Local Sports - Reception Room TV- Doctors, Dentists and Corporate Offices - Patient Education and Entertainment - Distance Learning - Employee Facing- Training and Company Messaging - Hotel Lobby Events and Advertising

 The Company traditionally benefited from a very strong share of this market with its Analog Video Headend and Distribution Products.
-We anticipate that we will continue to be a leader in this market with our digital video solutions and our evolving IPTV platforms.
+We anticipate that we will continue to be a leader in this market with our digital video solutions and our evolving IP and IPTV platforms.